|Title:||Using GitHub Issues for CPython|

 Based on the above headers, bedevere-bot can apply the necessary labels to the issue.
 If the issue creator did not supply the above headers, the bot will apply the needs triage label.
 At that point, it will require a core developer to properly label the issue.

-We can also take advantage of GitHub's multiple issue template feature.
+We can also take advantage of GitHub's multiple issue template feature, and the ability to automatically set issue assignee and labels by using issue templates.

 Bedevere-bot will need to be updated to recognize the issue headers described above and apply the proper labels.